onflow/flow/flips/20201310-storage-fees.md

 The `StorageFees` smart contract will have the following responsibilities:

 - Definitions:
-    - `minimumStorageUnit`: define the minimum unit (chunk) size of storage.
+    - `minimumStorageUnit`: define the minimum unit (chunk) size of storage in bytes.
 Storage can only be bought (or refunded) in a multiple of the minimum storage unit.
-    - `minimumAccountStorage`: defines the minimum amount of `storage_capacity` an address can have.
-Is a multiple of `minimumStorageUnit`.
+    - `minimumAccountStorage`: defines the minimum amount of `storage_capacity` an address can have. `minimumAccountStorage` is a multiple of `minimumStorageUnit`.
     - `flowPerByte`: defines the cost of 1 byte of storage in FLOW tokens.
     - `flowPerAccountCreation`: define the cost of purchasing the initial minimum storage in FLOW tokens.
 - Functions: